 1999: Eli Burstein Lecture in Materials Science, U. Pennsylvania (USA)

 1998: Elected member of the Royal Dutch Academy of Sciences (NL)

 Daan Frenkel has published well over 400 papers.
 His research focuses on molecular simulations in the area of soft and biological matter.

-Together with Berend Smit, he wrote "Understanding Molecular Dynamics".
+Together with Berend Smit, he wrote "Understanding Molecular Simulation".
 This book has been translated into Chinese and Russian.

 - 1 of 44